-Detectable gains of canopy cover ≥20% according to Sexton et al. [10] and reported afforestation 1992-2012 R = 0.7; reported afforestation 1992-1999 R = 0.7; reported afforestation 2000-2012 R = 0.66; all p < 0.001.
-Detectable gains ≥20% according to Sexton et al. [10] as percentage of province area and reported afforestation for the above periods as percentage of province area are R = -0.3, p > 0.1; R = 0.43, p < 0.05, and R = 0.18, p > 0.1, respectively.

-Supplementary Results 3: Trends in “Intact Forest Landscapes”
+Supplementary Results 4: Trends in “Intact Forest Landscapes”

 Between 2000 and 2013 China has experienced a loss of 11% (9,883 km2) of its intact forest landscapes – defined as “unbroken expanses of natural ecosystems within areas of current forest extent, without signs of significant human activity, and having an area of at least 500 km2 [35].
 These large forest ecosystems are mainly located in Tibet, Inner Mongolia, Sichuan and Yunnan Provinces.
-All of these have experienced losses, most notably Yunnan and Sichuan (Fig. S14).
+All of these have experienced losses, most notably Yunnan and Sichuan (Fig. S13).
 The remaining 81,062 km2 of intact forests are only partly covered by protected areas of IUCN categories I-V. In particular, large areas in Tibet appear unreserved.